peter-noerlund/sky25a-levenshtein/docs/info.md

 * 24-bit addresses
 * Uses pin 0, 6, or 7 for `SS#`.

-Note that this makes it incompatible with the spi-ram-emu project for the RP2040, as it uses a 16-bit address
+Note that this makes it incompatible with the spi-ram-emu project for the RP2040.